RMerl/asuswrt-merlin/README-merlin.txt

 flashing!).
 It will also be available fairly early at boot (before USB disks).

 The option is enabled by default.
-You can however disable it, or reformat it from the Administration -> System page.
+You can however disable it (not recommended, as various features such as the Traffic Analyzer will depend on it), or, reformat it from the Administration -> System page.

 On that page you will also find an option called "Enable custom scripts and configs".
 If you intend to use custom scripts or